Einstein-Telescope-Projects/gwsim/docs/basic_usage.rst

 Basic Usage
 ===========

-The ``gwsim`` command-line tool can be used to generate synthetic data for gravitational-wave simulations.
+The GWSim command-line tool can be used to generate synthetic data for gravitational-wave simulations.
 This guide explains how to use the tool to generate data, including metadata, with support for checkpointing and file overwriting.

 To generate data using a configuration file: